mshroom/WhereToStopForADrink/documentation/testing_document.md

 | 1500/452000* | 118.82 ms | 104.19 ms | 35.56 ms |
 | 2000/802500* | 130.90 ms | 123.04 ms | 50.36 ms |

-( * Used a randomized graph where the number of edges varied with some hundreds each time, this being the average. )
+( * In the randomized graph, the number of edges varied with some hundreds each time, this being the average. )

 ![Path algorithms performance diagram](https://github.com/mshroom/WhereToStopForADrink/blob/master/documentation/diagrams/PathAlgorithms.png)

+There are not that radical differences between the algorithms, except that Bfs begins to be faster with big graphs.
+A* is usually a little faster than Dijkstra, though not always.

 ## Algorithm accuracy